virteal/side/README.md

 Please note that `side.root.start( f )` will produce a similar effect because the new side action is directly attached to the special root side action instead of beeing attached to the action that started it.

+### side.abort( error ) - premature termination of a pending side action

+If a side action is blocked waiting for something then it can be aborted.
+The option `error` will set the outcome, it defaults to a "Side abort" Error object.

+When applied to the currently running action, that action is immediately blocked, an exception about that is immediately raised.

+### side.blocked(), side.pending(), side.done(), side.success(), side.failure()

+The state of a side action evolves when its code runs.
+As long as attempts are required to make it succeed, `side.pending()` will return true.

+When the side action is fully terminated, `side.done()` will return true.
+`side.success()` and `side.failure()` then tell weither the outcome is a success or an error.
+See `side.get()` to access the outcome.

+When a side action is neither pending nor done, it is terminating.
+This is a special phase when delayed sub actions are run to process side effects, see `side.write()`, `side.restore()` and `side.finally()`.

+### side.write( fn ) - registers code to run when side action succeeds

+One safe way to handle side effects is to postpone them until the end of a side action.
+That way, when a side action is run multiple times because of blocks, side effects are still done once only.

+The provided `fn` function is run in a side sub action.
+It will run once only because it is expected to block at most once and a call to `side.end()` is for that purpose done before the side sub action starts.
+Functions are run in sequence, in the registration order, fifo style.

+### side.finally( fn ) - registers code to run when side action terminates

+Like `side.write()` but after.
+For traces typically, `side.log()` uses it.

+### side.log(), side.warn(), etc - like console.log() but without duplicates

+When `console.log()` is called by a side action, the same message will be issued multiple times when the side action blocks.
+Using `side.log()` such duplicates are avoided.
+Messages are issued once only, when the side action is done.

+### side.restore( fn ) - manage reversible side effects

+Because a side action runs multiple times when blocks occur, side effects, if any, often need to be reversible.
+As a result, either all side effects are done, when the side action succeeds, or all side effect are erased, when the side action fails.

+Additionnaly, after `side.restore()` is called, no other side action can run until the side action is done.
+The side action hence become a "transaction" that either commits or rollsback.
+Beware that no other side action will run even if the side action blocks.
+Much as if the side action had acquired a mutex on the global state.

+When called with two parameters, the first function is called immediately and its result is provided to the second function when/if it is called after a block or a failure.

+By using `side.restore()` a function can behave as a pure function until the last minute, it therefore can run multiple times safely, with side effects left in place only when the side action succeeds, not when it blocks or fails.